 1. Alternate Phase-In Schedules for LEV III MDVs for All Manufacturers.

 a.
-For the 2016 and subsequent model years, the fleet average non-methane organic gas plus oxides of nitrogen exhaust mass emission values from the medium-duty vehicles produced and delivered for sale in California each model year shall not exceed:
+For the 2016 through 2025 model years, the fleet average non-methane organic gas plus oxides of nitrogen exhaust mass emission values from the medium-duty vehicles produced and delivered for sale in California each model year shall not exceed: